Friday, September 26, 2025

 Ballycotton cliff walk

 Youghal is the final town, on the Blackwater and just shy of the border with Waterford.
-On the way, you could stretch the legs in Killeagh’s Glenbower Woods, one of many attractive walks in the East Cork area.
+On the way, you could stretch the legs in Killeagh’s Glenbower Woods, one of many attractive walks in the East Cork area which now boasts a greenway from Midleton to Youghal.

 Perhaps you'd prefer to take in the magnificent views on the two walks in nearby Knockadoon.
-In Youghal, take a boat trip on the Blackwater.
-If you want a mid-day salad or sandwich in the town, then the Sage Cafe will take good care of you; good coffee and food too at The Priory on Main Street.
+In Youghal, you'll find good coffee and food at The Priory on Main Street.
 Just alongside is the newly refurbished Clock Gate Tower, a must visit!

 After all the activity, you deserve to rest up for the night.
 Enjoy a meal in the Old Imperial Hotel on Youghal's main street, maybe just a drink in its old Coachhouse bar, maybe both!
 Aherne’s, of course, is famous for its seafood and they too have rooms.
 Before or after, stretch the legs on the relatively new Youghal Boardwalk that runs alongside the beaches.